folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "The end result, in jail by Jezebel or drugged up full of lies" > End result

-* Kendrick suggests that dealing with the evils of the entertainment industry can only lead to two possible end results for artists: Either the artist will be locked up "in jail by Jezebel" or "drugged up full of lies".
+* Kendrick suggests that dealing with the evils of the entertainment industry can only lead to two possible end results for artists: Either the artist will be locked up "in jail by Jezebel" or "drugged up full of lies."

 * With either of these results, the artist will lose the freedom to create truthful works of art.